the-scouts/por/sphinx_source/chapter-2.rst

 :Chapter: 2
 :Title: KEY POLICIES

-The order of Key Policies in this section is alphabetical and infers no order of importance nor priority; they are all equal.
+***The Key Policies in this Chapter are in alphabetical order.
+No order of importance or priority is implied - they are all equal.***

 Development Policy
 ------------------
 Subject to the Rules governing age ranges and mixed membership the Scout Movement is open to all young people of whatever background.

 The Scout Association recognises, however, that access to Scouting is not equally available to all groups and communities across society as a whole.

 The Operations sub-Committee of the Trustee Board and the Regional Services Team at Headquarters support the Movement in its work in making Scouting available to all.